hegelespaul/chatapp/README.md

 # group-video-chat
-Simple group video chat app built using plain HTML, CSS, JavaScript, the Agora SDK and tlk.io app.
+Simple group video chat built using the Agora SDK and tlk.io app.

 Inspired in this repo https://github.com/divanov11/group-video-chat